intechstudio/grid-documentation/docs/guides/guide/how-to-grid-editor/4-button.md

 import min_max_reflected from './img/min_max_reflected.png'
 import btn_press_release from './img/btn_press_release.png'
 import btn_long_press from './img/btn_long_press.png'

+*This article details most settings and adjustments to the default Button behavior on Grid modules.*

+---

+# Button modes explained

 The button events can be found on most Grid controllers.
 Buttons have the following modes:
 - Momentary (default), sends a value 127 on press, and value 0 on release